2010 Missouri Tigers football team: Oklahoma

 QB Blaine Gabbert won Big 12 honors, sharing co-offensive player-of-the-week.
 Gahn McGaffie was named the special teams player-of-the-week.

 Gabbert finished 30 of 42 for 308 yards and a score.
 In the fourth quarter, he completed 8-of-9 passes for 95 yards and one touchdown.

 McGaffie returned the opening kickoff 86 yards for a touchdown.
 It was the first kickoff return for a touchdown for Mizzou since Jeremy Maclin did it in 2008, and was the first time Mizzou returned the opening kickoff for a touchdown since Roger Wehrli went 96 yards for a score against Iowa State in 1967.

 It was the first time Gabbert was named player-of-the-week this season.

 This was the first time Missouri started 7–0 since 1960.

+During Oklahoma's final play from scrimmage, fans began pouring over the walls and running onto the field to celebrate the victory.
+In the chaos, 30 Missouri fans were arrested for trespassing, setting off a legal battle that ended later that month when the university declined to press charges.